jeffgore00/jg_ts_react_node_project_skeleton/README.md

 # Part 2.
 Operating Instructions (Keep These After You Clone)

+These commands assume you have a bash shell.

 ## Usage

 To start the application in development, use this: